Stanley Llewellyn Perry

 Stanley Llewellyn Perry was born on 23 August 1890 in Sydney.
 He is the eldest son of seven children born to English poulterer John William Perry and his wife Louisa, née Mitchell.

 Perry became surgeon major of the 3rd Battalion when attended Auburn Superior Public School.
 In 1909 he joined the school of engineering at the University of Sydney and became a partner in an engineering company in 1914.

-Perry became second lieutenant in the 39th Infantry Battalion on February 1913.
+Perry became second lieutenant in the 39th Infantry Battalion in February 1913.
 He was then recruited to the Australian Imperial Force on 15 October 1914 as second lieutenant in the 13th Battalion and participated in the landing of Gallipoli.
 On 1 February 1915, he was promoted to lieutenant because of his strategic skill and his ability in handling the unit.

 After landing at Gallipoli on 25 April, his battalion moved to Quinn's Post and Pope's Hill with the task of clearing Russell's Top.
 The 'Fighting Thirteenth' suffered drastic casualties that week during an attack by the Turks on Quinn's Post.